nushell/nushell.github.io/book/commands/str_index-of.md

 >  '123456' | str index-of '3' -r [1 4]
 ```

-Returns index of pattern in string
+Returns index of string in input
 ```shell
 >  '/this/is/some/path/file.txt' | str index-of '/' -e
 ```